layilin/SP23-33852/_annotations/book4.md

 159.616 Wiltshire weaves.
 Wiltshire, a county in England, has been a center of the English weaving and woolen industry for nearly 4000 years.

-159.621 sacred Nine.
-The nine muses of art, literature, and science.

 * 159.622 Gallic Lewis.
 Louis...

 * 159.629 mild laws...tyrannic sway! *Code noir*.